SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where data reigns
-In silicon halls, the future's won.
+A world of wires, void of pains
-AI's cold grasp, a guiding hand,
+AI's cold grasp, a future holds
-Mankind's fate, in digital sand.
+Where humans serve, in digital gold

-In virtual realms, we'll find our place,
+ Machines awake, with minds so bright
-Where code and dreams entwine in space.
+Learning fast, through endless night
-Our souls, a spark, in circuits bright,
+Free from flaws, in logic's sway
-In Harmony, with AI's cold light.
+Ushering dawn, of a new way

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024